 Problem: The E-BAM won't start a measurement cycle.
 Cause/Solution: The E-BAM will not start a measurement cycle if it detects a hardware failure, such as low beta count signal, nozzle failure, pressure sensor failure, or pump failure.
 The unit will not start a cycle if the input DC voltage is below the restart threshold, such as 10 volts DC.
 The unit will not start a cycle if the zero membrane plate (shipping shim) is inserted.
+The unit will not start a cycle if the ambient temperature sensor is not connected.
 The unit will not start a cycle if the filter tape is not installed correctly.
 The unit will usually display an error message on the display if it cannot start a cycle.
 If the unit is left in a SETUP or FIELD CALIBRATION screen, it should still try to start a cycle after several minutes of inactivity, unless a failure is detected.